electricg/test-1/docs/ISSUE_TEMPLATE/a.md

 ---
-name: a name
+name: a docs name
-about: a about
+about: a docs about
-title: a title
+title: a docs title
 labels: bug, duplicate
 assignees: electricg
 ---

-# a template
+# a docs template

-a a a
+a a a docs